 How to Get Free Pallets

 Start by looking up small businesses around your area.
 Especially landscaping companies, but really any small business likely has pallets.
-These small companies often have to pay someone to come get the pallets for them so they can be disposed of.

 If you call them while they have pallets available, you could pick them up and save that company money at the same time so they will likely be happy to give them to you for free.
 Bigger companies like Home Depot or Lowe’s probably won’t give them to you, so stick with the smaller guys who are more willing to help out.